httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 A representation digest consists of the value of a checksum computed on the entire selected `representation data` (see Section 7 of {{SEMANTICS}}) of a resource identified according to Section 5.5.2 of {{SEMANTICS}}
-together with an indication of the algorithm used (and any parameters)
+together with an indication of the algorithm used

 ~~~ abnf
    representation-data-digest = digest-algorithm "="